-- Model features: - Allows for covariates for the frequency, type and severity components. - Captures the long-tail nature of severity through the GB2. - Provides for a "two-part" distribution of losses when a claim occurs, not necessary that all possible types of losses are realized. - Allows for possible dependencies among claims through a copula. - Allows for heterogeneity from the longitudinal nature of policyholders (not claims). - Other applications: - Could look at financial information from companies - Could examine health care expenditure - Compare companies' performance using multilevel, intercompany experience
+- Model features: - Allows for covariates for the frequency, type and severity components. - Captures the long-tail nature of severity through the GB2. - Provides for a "two-part" distribution of losses when a claim occurs, not necessary that all possible types of losses are realized. - Allows for possible dependencies among claims through a copula. - Allows for heterogeneity from the longitudinal nature of policyholders (not claims). - Other potential applications: - Could examine losses from operational risks and corresponding causes - Could look at financial information from companies - Could examine health care expenditures - Compare companies' performance using multilevel, intercompany experience